 by Alice Hall – Have you ever thought about making goat’s cheese?
-A person doesn’t have to be raising goats very long before they start wondering what to do with all the surplus milk.
+A person doesn’t have to be raising goats very long before they wonder what to do with the surplus milk.
 Even here at Hallcienda, where our winter milk supply comes from one of our Nubian goats and four Pygmy goats, we sometimes get behind in milk consumption.
 Making goat’s cheese is a delicious, nutritious conservative way to use surplus milk.

 Some cheeses can be successfully frozen for later use.
 Whey, the byproduct of cheese, can also be used.
 It is rich in B vitamins, but it can be highly laxative.
 Whey can also be used to make ricotta cheese.
 Limburger cheese is made of putrefied milk.

 Many cheese recipes for making goat’s cheese call for rennin, or rennet.
 This is an extract from a calf’s stomach and is a natural milk curdler.
-Junket tablets contain rennet, but larger dosages of junket must be used to get the same results.
+Junket tablets contain rennet, but larger dosages are necessary for making cheese.
+Purchase actual cheesemaking rennet.

 However, there are some simple cheeses that any goat owner can make without fancy starters or rennet.
 One of my favorites is cottage cheese.